ninjabong/xc-custom/roles/desktop_image/README.md

 desktop\_image
 ==========

-sets the user's desktop image(s) to a specified image file.
+sets the user's desktop image(s) to a specified image file or url.
 ----------

 **note:**<br />